Knowing how HR adds value is essential

 You may be an HR Professional leader, or a manager relying on HR to help move your business forward.
 Whichever role you play.
 You have likely been at some point a party to a discussion about whether HR adds value.
 When discussing the value HR can bring, there is often a range of views.
 HR can have problems in being seen to deliver value and earn credibility.
 This can be because the HR Role is often misunderstood.

 For years, of course, HR was the Personnel Office.
-This was where they used transactional processes to underpin the businesses employment obligations, such as payroll, recruitment and exits.
-With sophisticated employment laws and guidance constantly emerging, developing employee policies and practices were intrinsic to the role.
+This was where they used transactional processes to underpin the business’s employment obligations, such as payroll, recruitment and exits.
+With sophisticated employment laws and guidance constantly emerging, developing employee policies and practices was intrinsic to the role.

-David Ulrich’s theory of the ‘three-box’ in the 1990’s changed HR forever and gone were the Personnel Departments, and in came Human Resources, and their role in developing strategy was established; in theory, if not in practice.
+David Ulrich’s theory of the ‘three-box’ in the 1990s changed HR forever and gone were the Personnel Departments, In came Human Resources, and their role in developing strategy was established; in theory, if not in practice.
 The name change held great promise of a more involved and strategic HR Department.

-But old habits die hard and just because HR had changed their name, many leaders and business owners paid lip service to HR’s new role, while secretly valuing the transactional role as the main function for HR.
+But old habits die hard and just because HR had changed its name, many leaders and business owners paid lip service to HR’s new role, while secretly valuing the transactional role as the main function of HR.
 With the change came the big question about whether HR adds value to the organisation.

 Global economic crisis

-One of the biggest catalysts to shape the perception of HR has been the recent years of global economic crisis.
-Redundancies, reorganisations and mergers have meant that the role HR has in many instances, been focussed on, supporting and protecting an organisation through organisational change.
+One of the biggest catalysts to shape the perception of HR has been the recent years of the global economic crisis.
+Redundancies, reorganisations and mergers have meant that the role of HR has in many instances, been focused on, supporting and protecting an organisation through organisational change.

 But with a faint glimmer of light at the end of the proverbial financial black tunnel, how will HR be perceived in an improved economic climate?
 Because variations of the shared services agenda have been embraced by businesses as a way to cut costs during the black times, will this be enough to finally remove the “transactional” label as the priority of HR for good?